TristanCantatGaudin/TristanCantatGaudin/README.md

 I am an astronomer at the Max Planck Institute for Astronomy in Heidelberg.
 My work aims at identifying and characterising star clusters and stellar structures in the Milky Way, by applying efficient data mining and machine learning methods to large datasets.
 This in turns allows to to map the current structure of the Milky Way in three dimensions, and to track its evolution through time.

+I have long been active in spectroscopic surveys, notably writing data processing and analysis software for large batches of observational data for the Gaia-ESO Survey, preparing target catalogues for 4MOST, and in the target selection of WEAVE.

 ## Cluster mining and Milky-Way mapping

 The data collected by the ESA mission Gaia is published as several huge datasets, with the main table having about 2 billion rows and over 100 columns.
 With efficient methods, we can identify groups of stars with common properties and travelling together through the Galaxy.
 The projects I have led and participated in use a variety of clustering methods, including `k-means` clustering, `DBSCAN`, `HDBSCAN`, `Gaussian Mixture Models`, and dimensionality reduction techniques such as `t-SNE`, `PCA`, and `UMAP`.
 Gaia allowed us to discover hundreds of new clusters, some in remote regions of the Milky Way, but many of them in the Solar neighbourhood!